-How days off do pilots get a month?
+How many days off do pilots get a month?

 A look at how much of the month pilots actually work and how this varies between airlines

-How many days do pilots get off every month?
+How many days do pilots usually get off a month?

 Short Haul Operations